nikithenx/netGraphQL/README.md

 ## About

-Simple API project that provides an easy way to query Author and Book data from an SQL database
+Simple GraphQL API that is consumed in a Blazor WASM application.

 ### Built With

 * .NET7 as target framework
 * Entity Framework Core as ORM
-* HotChocolate as GraphQL NuGet package
+* HotChocolate as GraphQL server
+* StrawberryShake as GraphQL client